Category Commonly confused words

 Reading Time: 2 minutesLevee and Levy – Definition and Part of Speech The terms “levee” and “levy” are often confused due to their similar spelling and pronunciation but have distinct meanings and uses in English.
 Levee: As a noun, a levee refers to an embankment constructed alongside or around something (most commonly waterways) designed to prevent flooding.
 The […]

-Hi and High: Definition, Synonyms, and Usage Guide
+Wait and Weight: Definition, Synonyms, and Usage Guide